Context Engine

 MCP tools

-The context server registers fifteen tools.
+The context server registers sixteen tools.
 Each one is callable by any MCP-aware host (Claude Code, Cursor, VS Code, your own runtime) once the server is wired up — see Claude Code for the canonical setup.

 search_code